Leonard Nimoy, Star Trek's 'Mr. Spock,' dies at 83

 Known for suppressing his emotions and using logic to guide his actions, the pointy-eared Spock - whose father was from Vulcan and whose mother was from Earth - became one of science fiction's best-known, most beloved characters.

-U.S. President Barack Obama, who has been compared to Spock for his prominent ears and coolheaded demeanour, called Nimoy and his character "the centre of 'Star Trek's' optimistic, inclusive vision of humanity's future."
+U.S. President Barack Obama, who has been compared to Spock for his prominent ears and coolheaded demeanor, called Nimoy and his character "the center of 'Star Trek's' optimistic, inclusive vision of humanity's future."

 "I loved Spock," the president said in a statement.